Piala Presiden (Indonesia): History

-The tournament returned for the 2022 edition after three years (a hiatus due to the COVID-19 pandemic).
-The final was held for two legs and was contested by Arema and Borneo Samarinda, in a repeat of the 2017 final.
-Defending champions Arema grabbed their third title after beating Borneo Samarinda 1–0 on aggregate in the finals at Arema's Kanjuruhan Stadium and Borneo Samarinda's Segiri Stadium.
+The tournament returned for the 2022 edition after three years after a long hiatus due to the COVID-19 pandemic.
+The final was held with two-legged matches and was contested by Arema and Borneo Samarinda, in a repeat of the 2017 final.
+The defending champions, Arema grabbed their third title after beating Borneo Samarinda 1–0 on aggregate in the finals at both Arema's Kanjuruhan Stadium and Borneo Samarinda's Segiri Stadium.

-The tournament returned for the 2024 edition after two years.
-The final returned to a single match and was contested by Arema and Borneo Samarinda, in a repeat of the 2022 finals.
-Two-time defending champions Arema grabbed their fourth title after beating Borneo Samarinda 5–4 on penalties following a 1–1 draw in the final at the Manahan Stadium in Surakarta.
+After 2 years, the cup returned for the 2024 edition.
+The final returned to a one match format and was contested by Arema and Borneo Samarinda, which is their second meet-up since the previous edition.
+The two-time reigning champions, Arema grabbed their fourth title after beating Borneo Samarinda 5–4 on penalties following a 1–1 draw in the final at the Manahan Stadium in Surakarta.

-The tournament returned for the 2025 edition.
-This edition was the first in the tournament's history to feature foreign teams.
-PSSI and the 2025 President's Cup committee officially invited Oxford United FC from England and Port FC from Thailand to participate, adding an international dimension to this pre-season event.
-This decision was taken as part of PSSI's efforts to improve the quality and competitiveness of Indonesian football, as well as provide valuable experience for local clubs to face international teams.
-Port took their first title after beating Oxford United 2–1 in the final at Si Jalak Harupat Stadium in Bandung Regency.
+The 2025 edition was the first in the tournament's history to feature foreign teams.
+PSSI and the President's Cup committee officially invited Oxford United FC from England and Port FC from Thailand to participate.
+The move was intended to improve Indonesian football's quality and give local clubs international experience.
+Port eventually took their first title after beating Oxford United 2–1 in the final at Si Jalak Harupat Stadium.

-From 2026, Tournament will be competed with 64 teams from Liga Nusantara and Liga 4.